Leagueify/organization/README.md

 ```

 The Leagueify organization service is ready for development once the banner output is
 visible within the terminal.
+By default the Leagueify organization service api
+docs are accessible at [http://localhost:6502/organization/docs][service-url].
-The banner blelow was created using the
+The banner below was created using the
 [Text to ASCII Art Generator by Patorjk][patorjk-taag].

 ```